particle-iot/docs/src/content/datasheets/photon-shields.md

 ## Relay Shield
 The Relay Shield allows you to take over the world, one electric appliance at a time.
 Want to control a lamp, fan, coffee machine, aquarium pumps or garden sprinklers?
 Then this is a solution for you!

-Relay Shield Github library [here](https://github.com/spark/relayshield).
+Relay Shield Github library referenced [here](https://github.com/spark/relayshield).

 The shield comes with four relays that are rated at a max of 220V @10Amp allowing you to control any electric appliance rated at under 2000 Watts.
 You are not just limited to an appliance though; any gadget that requires high voltage and/or a lot of current can be controlled with this shield.